-There are a couple of methods that can be employed for stucco removal/popcorn removal of ceilings.
+There are a couple of methods that can be employed for popcorn ceiling removal.
 This all depends on whether or not your popcorn ceiling has been painted previously or not.
 When this ceiling has been previously painted it will be harder to remove the popcorn.
 In some cases, it will be almost impossible to remove the popcorn.
 And in this case, the best you can do is just break the tops off the jagged edges of stucco.

 Now it is time to start your first coat of plaster on the ceiling.
 If the ceiling is in very good condition you might be able to get away with one or two very light skim coats of plaster and you could probably use at this point just regular premixed drywall compound.
 But if your ceiling does have damages on it you probably have to use a hot mix/dry plaster compound such as sheetrock 45 or sheetrock 90 which gives you more time to do the repairs.
 This material is easy sanding but still, it’s better to do a nice job to eliminate any sanding you would have to do.